Castles & Palaces in Austria

 • Riegersburg Castle: To reach Riegersburg Castle, perched high up on a hill, you can either ride the glass funicular, hike up through seven castle gates or even climb the via ferrata.

-Styria-Burgenland Castle Road: knights' castles, fortresses and strongholds
+Styria-Burgenland Castle Road: Knights' castles, fortresses and strongholds.

 Salzburg's most beautiful castles and palaces